Bergen, New Netherland: Kieft's War

 Willem Kieft was appointed Director of New Netherland by the Dutch West India Company in 1639, with one of his orders to increase profits from pelts for the fur trade at Achter Kol and its port at Pavonia.
 Kieft attempted to levy a tax on the Tappan but was ignored.
-The payment of tribute was common among the tribes, and the British had forced upon it the Pequots.
+The payment of tribute was common among the tribes, and the British had forced upon it the Pequot.
 In February 1643, the Mahicans attacked Wappinger encampments in order to collect overdue payment.

 At first they fled to New Amsterdam, but after 14 days, fearing for their safety they scattered themselves among the Hackensack and Tappan at Communipaw and to Corlears Hook.
 Kieft ordered they be attacked on February 25, 1643.
 The initial strike was a slaughter: 129 Dutch soldiers killed approximately 120 people (including women and children): eighty at Pavonia and thirty at Corlear's Hook (Lower East Side).
 Overcoming their other rivalries in face of a common enemy, the indigenous populations united and retaliated in October of the same year, attacking the plantations at Pavonia, with survivors fleeing to the fort at the tip of Manhattan.
 The brewery at Hoebuk survived, its roof not being made of thatch.
 De Vries, with interest in and better contact with the local population, was able to negotiate temporarily holding off attacks at his farm and the Achter Kol Colony, from which settlers were evacuated.

 In August 1643, Oratam (representing his people and other groups), agreed to a truce with the New Netherlanders.
 The peace did not hold and for the next two years the whole of the province was at war.
 It was not until August 30, 1645 that a treaty to cease hostilities was finally concluded.